harto/hey-stu.art/src/_posts/2017-06-13-windows-development-environment.md

 everything was more-or-less working: I could write this post and run Jekyll in development mode to see how it looked.

-My biggest issue so far has been the reliability of WSL.
-I installed the Windows 10 Creators Update in the hope that would help, but I still encounter frequent freezes.
+<s>My biggest issue so far has been the reliability of WSL.
+I installed the
+Windows 10 Creators Update in the hope that would help, but I still encounter frequent freezes.
 The system seems to get into a broken state where reinstalling WSL is the only fix.
-I think it's a cool feature of Windows though; hopefully they can fix its issues.
+I think it's a cool feature of Windows though; hopefully they can fix its issues.</s> **Edit (2017-11-26)**: turns out the anti-virus software I was using was quarantining various WSL files.
+Since uninstalling the anti-virus software it works much better.

  [cygwin]: https://www.cygwin.com/
  [wsl]: https://msdn.microsoft.com/commandline/wsl/about